On this page:

-- offer cheap deals using words like 'for today only'
+- offers cheap deals using words like 'for today only'

-- offer to drive you to the bank to get money to pay for the job
+- offers to drive you to the bank to get money to pay for the job

-- say they can do the job now as another nearby has just cancelled.
+- says they can do the job now as another nearby has just cancelled.